-NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of Shareholders of TrustBIX Inc. (the "Corporation") will be held Thursday, April 18, 2024 at 4:00 p.m.
-(Mountain time) via webcast using Microsoft Teams (https://www.microsoft.com/en-ca/microsoft-teams/join-a-meeting, Meeting ID: 273 326 758 686, Passcode: FS6ehD) for the following purposes:
+NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of Shareholders of TrustBIX Inc. (the "Corporation") will be held Thursday, July 17, 2025 at 4:00 p.m.
+(Mountain time) in person at the Main Board Room at 9650 20th Avenue NW, Edmonton, AB, T6N 1G1 and via webcast using Google Meet (https://meet.google.com/enb-nyir-rzo) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the year ended September 30, 2023, together with the auditor's report thereon; - 2. to set the number of Directors to be elected at five (5); - 3. to elect the board of directors who will serve until the end of the next annual meeting of the shareholders; - 4. to appoint Kenway Mack Slusarchuk Stewart LLP, Chartered Professional Accountants, as auditors for the ensuing year and to authorize the directors to fix remuneration; and - 5. to transact such other business as may be properly brought before the Meeting.
+- 1. to receive the audited consolidated financial statements of the Corporation for the year ended September 30, 2024, together with the auditor's report thereon; - 2. to set the number of Directors to be elected at five (5); - 3. to elect the board of directors who will serve until the end of the next annual meeting of the shareholders; - 4. to appoint Kenway Mack Slusarchuk Stewart LLP, Chartered Professional Accountants, as auditors for the ensuing year and to authorize the directors to fix their remuneration; and - 5. to transact such other business as may be properly brought before the Meeting.